Our Guide to Email Marketing Mastery: Why Email Marketing?

 Deciding on an email provider

-This is really the subject of a whole other article.
 Each email provider offers different services and pricing models, each of which will have separate appeals depending on the frequency of your emails and the size of your database.
-A firm favourite Mailchimp, for example, offers free emails for a list of 500 or less names – but for a recipient list of 10,000 you are looking at paying around £65/£70 a month.
+A firm favourite Mailchimp, for example, offers different plans.
+‘The Essentials plan starts at $9.99/month for 500 contacts and 500k emails.
+The Standard plan adds advanced automations, starting at $14.99/month, and Premium gives you all-areas access from $299/month.’
 Remember there are other options, and whatever you opt for, make sure you do your research beforehand.

 Before you get going, you want to see what others in your industry are doing.
-The simplest way to conduct competitor/industry analysis is by signing up for five or six different emails – although its probably best you don’t use your work email.
-When you receive them, compile them together in a folder and list their strengths and weaknesses – things to consider include the arrival time, the subject line, the design and the content itself.
-A great way to get an idea of what themes your competitors are tapping into is to brainstorm the major terms and keywords that are shared across board.
+The simplest way to conduct competitor and industry analysis is by signing up for five or six different emails – although its probably best you don’t use your work email.
+When you receive them, compile them together in a folder and list their strengths and weaknesses.
+Things to consider include the arrival time, the subject line, the design and the content itself.
+A great way to get an idea of what themes your competitors are tapping into is to brainstorm the major terms and keywords that are shared across the board.

 That’s all for part 1 of our Guide to Email Marketing Mastery – check out part 2 “Building your Recipients”!